Analysis | Where Are We in Hunting for the Coronavirus’s Origin?

 1. Why don’t we know where it came from?

-Where, when and how a pathogen crosses the species barrier and begins spreading in humans can be difficult, if not impossible, to pinpoint.
-Although SARS-CoV-2 is genetically similar to coronaviruses collected from a type of bat, it may have followed a long and convoluted path to Wuhan, a city of 11 million people.
-Scientists are tracing the earliest known cases to try to establish how they were infected, but the trail backward largely goes cold in early December 2019.
+Where, when and how a pathogen begins spreading in humans can be difficult, if not impossible, to pinpoint.
+Although SARS-CoV-2 is genetically similar to coronaviruses collected from a type of bat, it may have followed a convoluted path to Wuhan, a city of 11 million people.
+Scientists are tracing the earliest known cases but the trail backward largely goes cold in early December 2019.
 Where a new disease starts spreading isn’t necessarily where it spilled over from the animal kingdom to infect the first human.
-HIV, for instance, is thought to have originated in chimpanzees in southeastern Cameroon, but didn’t begin spreading readily in people until the 1920s, when it reached the city of Kinshasa, hundreds of miles away.
+HIV, for instance, is thought to have originated in chimpanzees in southeastern Cameroon, but didn’t begin spreading readily in people until the 1920s, when it reached the city of Kinshasa hundreds of miles away.
 Scientists reported that finding in 2014, some three decades after the AIDS pandemic was recognized.

 2. Who’s looking?

-The World Health Organization was asked in May to help with the research, and a team of 17 international scientists, including one based in the U.S., concluded a four-week joint mission with 17 researchers from China in early February.
-Their findings are slated to be released in March.
-Other groups, including an expert panel convened by the medical journal The Lancet called the Covid-19 Commission, are also probing the virus’s origins.
+The World Health Organization was asked in May 2020 to help identify the animal source of the virus and how it spread to humans.
+It convened a team of 17 international scientists, including one based in the U.S., and early this year they conducted a four-week joint mission with 17 researchers from China.
+Their findings were released in a joint report in late March.
+Other groups are also investigating, including an expert panel convened by the medical journal The Lancet called the Covid-19 Commission.

 3. What do we know so far?

-Not much.
-Bats are the source of two coronaviruses that caused lethal outbreaks in people during the past two decades -- severe acute respiratory syndrome (SARS) and Middle Eastern respiratory syndrome (MERS) -- and the flying mammals are considered the reservoir host for SARS-CoV-2 as well as a plethora of other viruses.
+Bats were the source of two coronaviruses that caused lethal outbreaks in people during the past two decades -- severe acute respiratory syndrome (SARS) and Middle Eastern respiratory syndrome (MERS) -- and the flying mammals are considered the reservoir host for SARS-CoV-2 as well as.
 (A reservoir host is an animal that harbors a pathogen but isn’t sickened by it.)
-After SARS-CoV-2 emerged, Shi Zhengli, a virologist who heads a group that studies bat-borne coronaviruses at the Wuhan Institute of Virology, identified three closely related viruses collected during the previous 15 years.
-The closest, which is about 96% identical to SARS-CoV-2, was isolated from swabs and fecal material from Rhinolophus affinis, a species of horseshoe bat, in the southern Chinese province of Yunnan in 2013.
-Some researchers have linked that particular virus to a mineshaft in Mojiang county in Yunnan, where six men contracted a pneumonia-like disease in 2012 that killed three of them.
-Although SARS-CoV-2 and the virus from Yunnan may share a common ancestor, they’re not sufficiently similar to indicate SARS-CoV-2 was derived from the Yunnan virus.
-Sampling of bats in Hubei, the province of which Wuhan is the capital, haven’t found any positive for the pandemic strain.
-Coronaviruses sharing certain genetic features with SARS-CoV-2 have been found in other Rhinolophus bat species and pangolins, a scaly, ant-eating mammal, elsewhere in Asia, highlighting the broad distribution of related coronaviruses that may have contributed to SARS-CoV-2’s evolution.
-That’s led to multiple hypotheses for how and where it emerged.
+After SARS-CoV-2 emerged, Shi Zhengli, who studies bat-borne coronaviruses at the Wuhan Institute of Virology, identified three closely related viruses that had been collected during the previous 15 years.
+The closest, about 96% identical, was isolated from a species of horseshoe bat, Rhinolophus affinis, in the southern Chinese province of Yunnan in 2013.
+Some researchers have linked that particular virus to a mineshaft in Mojiang county there, where six men contracted a pneumonia-like disease in 2012 that killed three of them.
+Although they may share a common ancestor, the two are not similar enough to indicate SARS-CoV-2 was derived from the Yunnan virus.
+Sampling of bats in Hubei province, which includes Wuhan, haven’t found any positive for the pandemic strain.
+Coronaviruses sharing genetic features with SARS-CoV-2 have been found in other bat species and pangolins, a scaly, ant-eating mammal, elsewhere in Asia, highlighting the broad distribution that may have contributed to its evolution.

-• the virus spilled over to humans directly from an animal reservoir;
+• LIKELY-TO-VERY LIKELY: the virus spilled over via an “intermediary” host species;

-• the virus spilled over via an “intermediary” host species in which it may have undergone some adaptation, making it better suited to infecting humans and spreading from person to person;
+• POSSIBLE-TO-LIKELY: the virus spilled over to humans directly from an animal reservoir;

-• the virus was introduced via the food chain by contaminated food or packaging;
+• POSSIBLE: the virus was introduced via the food chain by contaminated food or packaging;

-Their initial findings suggest that an intermediary host species is the most likely pathway.
-Since no such animal or animals have so far been found, they said more research is required, including into the potential role that the trade in animals, animal products and frozen or refrigerated products might have played.
+Since no such intermediary host animal or animals have so far been found, they said more research is required, including into the potential role that the trade in animals, animal products and frozen or refrigerated foods might have played.

 5. What’s known about the earliest Covid-19 cases?

-The WHO mission found no evidence of widespread SARS-CoV-2 circulation in Wuhan before December 2019.
+The WHO mission found no evidence of widespread circulation of the virus in Wuhan before December 2019.
 Among the earliest cases, symptoms began on Dec.
 8. That suggests infections probably occurred around the start of December or late November.
 It’s possible the virus was transmitted multiple times and went extinct when infected individuals didn’t transmit the virus to anyone, according to researchers at the University of California, San Diego.
 Eventually, the virus infected someone who passed it to several people, who also passed it on to others, possibly in a super-spreading event.
-The researchers studied SARS-CoV-2 virus genomes and the pace at which they mutated and diversified from the earliest known specimens in Wuhan.
+The researchers studied virus genomes and the pace at which they mutated and diversified from the earliest known specimens in Wuhan.
 From mid-October to mid-November 2019 is the most plausible period in which the first case of a person contracting SARS-CoV-2 emerged in Hubei province, they wrote in a March 18 paper in Science.
-How those people became infected, though, remains a mystery.

 7. Were there cases elsewhere?